runlikeforrestgump/emacs/README.md

 The original EMACS was written in 1976 by Richard Stallman (when he was about 23 years old) and Guy L. Steele, Jr. as a set of Editor MACroS for the TECO (Tape Editor and Corrector) editor for the Incompatible Timesharing System (ITS) operating system on the PDP line of computers.

 GNU Emacs is written in C and Emacs Lisp (Elisp).
 LISP 1 was the first implementation of Lisp.
 LISP 1.5 was the first widely used Lisp implementation.
 MACLISP appeared in the 1960s; it was developed for MIT's ProjectMAC and was a direct descendent of LISP 1.5.
 Scheme appeared in 1975 and Common Lisp appeared in 1984.
-"Richard Stallman chose Lisp as the extension language for his rewrite of Emacs because of its powerful features, including the ability to treat functions as date.
+"Richard Stallman chose Lisp as the extension language for his rewrite of Emacs because of its powerful features, including the ability to treat functions as data.
 Unlike Common Lisp, Scheme existed at the time Stallman was rewriting Gosling Emacs into GNU Emacs, but he chose not to use it because of its comparatively poor performance on workstations, and he wanted to develop a dialect which he thought would be more easily optimized."
 "In terms of features, Elisp is closely related to the Maclisp dialect, with some later influence from Common Lisp."
 A scripting language used for scripting an application is called an extension language.
 Elisp is considered an extension language.
 Elisp is a scripting language dialect of a general-purpose language.

 # Installing [Emacs](https://www.gnu.org/software/emacs/)